 Master of Business Administration

 The School of Management offers a Master of Business Administration (M.B.A.), which is normally completed in two years.
-The new accelerated Integrated J.D.-M.B.A. joint degree program reduces the time taken to obtain both degrees.
+The J.D.-M.B.A. joint degree program reduces the time taken to obtain both degrees.
 First-year law students may apply to complete a J.D.-M.B.A. degree in three academic years (six semesters without a summer session).
-Starting in the Fall of 2009, the program will be offered to prospective students applying simultaneously to the Law and Management Schools.
-The Accelerated Integrated J.D.-M.B.A. is directed toward students interested in business law-related practice as well as in careers as entrepreneurs and managers in business and nonprofit organizations.
+The program†is offered to prospective students applying simultaneously to the Law and Management Schools.
+The J.D.-M.B.A. is directed toward students interested in business law-related practice as well as in careers as entrepreneurs and managers in business and nonprofit organizations.
 Students in the Accelerated Integrated J.D.-M.B.A. program will graduate with their entering class at both schools.

-For full program details, including application instructions, please visit the AI JD-MBA page.
+For full program details, including application instructions, please visit the JD-MBA page.

 A J.D.-M.B.A. joint degree program, in which the J.D. and M.B.A. degrees are earned in four years, will continue to be offered as an option.
 Students may apply to both the Law and Management schools simultaneously or to one school during their first year year at the other, for admission to this program.